SwettSoquelHS/lightning-tpipitone/README.md

    * set the `strokeWeight()` and `background()` of your app.
 * `void draw()` needs to do two things:
   * set the `stroke()`color of the lightning bolt to some random value using `Math.random()`
-  * Create a `while` loop that repeats the following until the `endX` is off the screen:
+  * Create a `while` loop that repeats the following steps until the `endX` is off the screen (translate the following instructions to java code in the order for which they appear).
     1. set `endX` = `startX` + a random integer from 0 to 9
     2. set `endY` = `startY` + a random integer from -9 to 9
     3. draw a `line()` with endpoints `startX`,`startY`,`endX`,`endY`